NFL picks, predictions against spread Week 5: Steelers stuff Eagles; Cowboys, 49ers rebound at home - Up News Info

 Sunday, 1 p.m.
 ET, Fox

 The Rams often save their best play for long East Coast trips under Sean McVay.
 McVay saw his star rise as Washington’s offensive coordinator and has FedEx Field familiarity.
-The offense might be in for another grind with the run contained and Jared Goff feeling some heat, but the defense will do plenty here with Aaron Donald getting in Dwayne Haskins’ face and Jalen Ramsey shutting down Terry McClaurin.
+The offense might be in for another grind with the run contained and Jared Goff feeling some heat, but the defense will do plenty here with Aaron Donald getting in Kyle Allen’s face and Jalen Ramsey moving more to shut down Terry McClaurin.

 Pick: Rams win 24-14 and cover the spread.